In a really difficult start to the year, we’ve come up with 10 Things to do in the Outdoors,...

-And we invite you to Grass Ings, one of the very finest 3-beds, Gold Award holiday homes in the Lakes!
+We invite you to Grass Ings, one of the very finest 3-beds, Gold Award holiday homes in the Lakes!

 Share this link: https://www.lakelovers.co.uk/property/grass-ings/

-Autumn is well and truly upon us and the days are getting shorter.
+Winter is well and truly upon us and the days are short.
 This means that there’s all the more need to pack as much as you can into your precious weekend escapes.
 Fires are roaring and Sloe Gins are being poured.
 Bathtubs are filling up and we’re taking a lot more persuading to go out rather than choose a cosy corner, a good book and a glass of something warming.
 This season is all about entertaining at home, where strappy dresses and uncomfortable heels can be left in the wardrobe.
 We’ve left BBQ season behind and it’s all about candle-lit dinner parties and enjoying warm wintry indulgences like figs and cheese and boozy poached pears.

 So that you can get the most out of your winter weekend escape, we’ve picked a Gold Award, sleeps 6 property, in a rural countryside location and planned a weekend itinerary for you and your party.
 Let us introduce you to a weekend at Grass Ings…